Children of Time by Adrian Tchaikovsky

 This was a fascinating read.
 The technical jargon painless.
 The worldbuilding incredible rendered easily plausible akin to human evolution and its idiosyncrasies inherent in our history and culture.
 And the spiders?
 Are a matriarchal society thus subverting the sexism making for some delicious misandry.

-There are humans too left over from a dead rock we destroyed that eventually go interstellar looking to colonize a new home and finding it far from easy peasy.
+There are humans too leftover from a dead rock we destroyed that eventually go interstellar looking to colonize a new home and finding it far from easy peasy.
 They try to land on this planet—multiple times with some epic and violent clashes.
-So, some good ole human misery and destruction lest you feel left out and under represented by simply the usual ‘we left Earth a uninhabitable rock and are looking for another planet to colonize and destroy’ kind.
+So, some good ole human misery and destruction lest you feel left out and underrepresented by simply the usual ‘we left Earth an uninhabitable rock and are looking for another planet to colonize and destroy’ kind.

-I haven’t read the sequel yet, but am planning too.
+I haven’t read the sequel yet but am planning to.
 This was definitely a fun educational read.
 If you have dark humor like me, there are some parts that will literally make you laugh out loud.
 I would highly recommend this book if only to connect the parallels to our own society.
 Easily a favorite.

 “That is the problem with ignorance.
 You can never truly know the extent of what you are ignorant about.”

 “Life is not perfect, individuals will always be flawed, but empathy – the sheer inability to see those around them as anything other than people too – conquers all, in the end.”

 “Earth spitting out the last gobbets of its inhabitants before the rising tide of poison overcame it.”